RenegadeMinds/testbed/Atomic Transactions.md

         "hex": "0200000002240045e35eac2ef827a278f4b868cc48552289afbf076896275893b06f81e7f20000000000ffffffff063fbcdff0866d8d8801fbe267294b9b4c2db2d97eda6adaa12913506c8c27020000000000ffffffff0340420f0000000000505207702f416c6963652b7b2267223a7b2278223a7b2273656e64223a7b22426f62223a20224d616769632073776f7264227d7d7d7d6d7576a914bd4056c5414ffc4433607537b7c83a6e3a33d6cb88ac00ca9a3b000000001976a914bd4056c5414ffc4433607537b7c83a6e3a33d6cb88ac60a169ee000000001976a91406712471ae9e7ad746e7645588f0218d7622210588ac00000000"
     }

 There is a lot to unpack there so for the sake of brevity it is left up to the reader to check the `vin` and `vout` values to see that the proper coins/items are sent to the proper recipients.
+What you should take note of is that the `scriptSig` fields aren't filled in quite yet.
+That will be done when Bob and Alice each sign the transaction.

 Next, it's time for Bob to sign the transaction before he sends it to Alice to sign.
-Using the hex result we generated from the xaya-tx create command, issue the following command with xaya-cli:
+Using the hex result we generated from the xaya-tx `create` command, issue the following command with xaya-cli to sign the raw transaction:

     xaya-cli -regtest signrawtransactionwithwallet 0200000002240045e35eac2ef827a278f4b868cc48552289afbf076896275893b06f81e7f20000000000ffffffff063fbcdff0866d8d8801fbe267294b9b4c2db2d97eda6adaa12913506c8c27020000000000ffffffff0340420f0000000000505207702f416c6963652b7b2267223a7b2278223a7b2273656e64223a7b22426f62223a20224d616769632073776f7264227d7d7d7d6d7576a914bd4056c5414ffc4433607537b7c83a6e3a33d6cb88ac00ca9a3b000000001976a914bd4056c5414ffc4433607537b7c83a6e3a33d6cb88ac60a169ee000000001976a91406712471ae9e7ad746e7645588f0218d7622210588ac00000000